-Pie charts are one of the most common types of charts used for data visualization and it’s also easy to read and understand.
+Pie charts are one of the most widely used charts used for data visualization because they are easy to read and understand.
 Pie charts are a type of circular graph, which is divided into slices (portions).
 And each slice (portions) represents a percentage of the overall total amount.

-Compared with line graphs or bar charts, you can only add a single data series in a pie chart.
+Unlike line graphs or bar charts, we can only use a single data series in a pie chart.
 Column charts are used for comparing data across categories and line charts are used for showing trends in a data series over time while pie charts are mainly used for showing the relative shares of categories in a total.

-Creating a pie chart in Excel is extremely easy.
-In this article, we’ll show you the basics of creating and customizing a pie chart in Microsoft’s Excel.
+In this article, we’ll give you step-by-step instructions for creating and customizing a pie chart in Microsoft’s Excel.

 Creating a Pie Chart in Excel

-To make a pie chart, first set up your data in a basic table.
-And make sure that your first column contains the labels and the second column has the values.
+To make a pie chart, first, you must set up your data in a basic table.
+The table should be in a basic format with the first column containing the labels and the second column containing the values.

 For example, we are going to create a pie chart that represents the big cat population in the wild (see below).